dotwebstack/dotwebstack-framework/service/openapi/README.md

 In the example the expand parameter is used to include `beers` in the response by default.
 The GraphQL query is expanded to contain the scalar fields of the beers object as well.
 In our `Brewery` model it means that the `name` and `identifier` are returned, but `ingredients` and `supplements` are not, because they are non-scalar objects.
 In order to expand the query in this case with `ingredients`, the user has to provide an expand parameter with value `beers.ingredients`.
-It is possible to add on object on a lower level with a dotted notation.
+It is possible to expand lower level fields with a dotted notation, without explicitly expanding the parent objects.
 Parent objects are added to query automatically.
 This means that when you expand the query with `beers.ingredients` it is not necessary to provide a separate expand value for `beers`.
 However, when you add the `beers` value too, it is skipped the second time.

 In the example you can see usage of the `default` and `enum` flags.
 It is possible to use these to expand the query by default with one or more values and to restrict which values can be expanded.